Syria: William Hague says risk of civil war and collapse increasing

 Mr Hague said the Assad government must implement a six-point put forward by Mr Annan, a former UN secretary general, which would see an immediate end to violence and for a path towards a "more pluralist and democratic" system of government in the country.

 "The Annan plan is the best hope for Syria, at the moment the only hope for Syria, to try and break the cycle of violence.

 "It is not as if the alternatives in Syria are the Annan plan or the Assad regime retaking control of the country.
 The alternatives are the Annan plan or ever-increasing chaos in Syria and a descent closer and closer to all-out civil war and collapse.

 "There needs to be a fundamental change in the approach of the Assad regime if Syria is to be saved from ever greater chaos and disorder."

 Russia and China have blocked previous attempts to impose UN sanctions on Syria.
 Russia views Syria as an ally in the region.

 Mr Lavrov said Russia wanted to see an end to violence by all sides in Syria and a political process based on respect for Syria's "sovereignty, territorial integrity and independence".

-"We are dealing with a situation in which both sides evidently had a hand in the deaths of innocent people," he said.'Not responsible'
+"We are dealing with a situation in which both sides evidently had a hand in the deaths of innocent people," he said.

 The UN said 49 children and 34 women were among Friday's dead.
 The Syrian authorities have claimed anti-government forces were responsible for the deaths.